Logo goes

 What do I need to bring with me to the test?

-If you are already an Amateur Radio Operator and you are upgrading, you'll need to bring your original FCC license and a copy, as well any Certificate of Successful Completion of Examination (CSCE - also original and copy) for upgrades not yet reflected on your license.
+CSCE, or other proof of exam credit If you have a Certificate of Successful Completion of Examination (CSCE – also original and copy) from another testing location for upgrades not yet reflected on your license.
+The CSCE can be from any VEC (ARRL-VEC, W5YI-VEC, LARC-VEC, etc).

-Pencil or pen: Tests are multiple choice and hand graded, so pencil or pen are permitted.
-Please note that all forms (Form 605, CSCE) must be in ink.
-The VE Team has a supply of pens and pencils but candidates are welcome to bring their own.
+Pencil or pen Tests are multiple choice and hand graded, so pencil or pen are permitted.
+Please note that all forms (Form 605, CSCE) must be signed in ink.
+The team has a supply of pens and pencils.
+Note: Please do not write in the exam booklet – use the back of the answer sheet as scratch paper.

 Am I ready for the exam?

-If you've studied the ARRL license manuals and are comfortable with the questions in the question pool, then you are probably ready to take the test.
+If you’ve studied the ARRL or other license manuals and are comfortable with the questions in the question pool, then you are probably ready to take the test.

-The exam is a 35-question, multiple-choice exam.
-Questions are drawn from a pool of over 500 questions.
-The subject breakdown is covered in the next table.
+The Technician and General exams are 35-question, multiple-choice exams while the Amateur Extra exam has 50 multiple-choice questions.
+Questions are drawn from a pool of over 400 questions.
+The subject breakdown for the Technician exam is covered in the next table.

 For candidates studying for the General- and Amateur Extra-class licenses, the team recommends the following ARRL study guides:

-As reference material, particularly for the Technician exam, the team recommends ARRL's FCC Rule Book: Complete Guide to the FCC Regulations
+As reference material, particularly for the Technician exam, the team recommends the FCC Rules and Regulations for the Amateur Radio Service (an ARRL publication)

 Technician Exam Breakdown